SPALaboratory/SiT-Dataset/prediction/ynet/README.md

 ## Inference for training & validation set
 This code stores the prediction results for NSP.
 First, it performs inference on the train set, followed by the validation set.
-It also provides separate outputs for indoor and outdoor categories.
+It also provides separate errors for indoor and outdoor.
 Please move the results saved in the "./result_for_nsp" folder to be used for training/inference in NSP.
 ```
 python script_test.py
 ```